Ilia-Masiha/freesha/backend/misc/docs.md

     "password": "verySecure!123"
   }
   ```
   Response body will contain a `message` about the result of your request.
-These status codes are expected:
+Expected status codes:
   - `400`: Validation error.
 More information in `message`.
   - `409`: Duplicate email.
 The email that you are trying to register with, already exists in the database.
   - `429`: Too many OTP requests.
 Wait some more time before sending an OTP request again.